GowthamSenthilKumarGSK/EDA-Airbnb/README.md

 ## **Visualizations & Insights**

-- Listings by Borough: Distribution of Airbnb listings in each NYC borough.
+- 'Listings by Borough:' Distribution of Airbnb listings in each NYC borough.

 - Room Type Analysis: Understanding the share of private rooms, shared rooms, and entire apartments.